kubernetes/community/contributors/design-proposals/raw-block-pv.md

 ## UC1:

 DESCRIPTION: An admin wishes to pre-create a series of local raw block devices to expose as PVs for consumption.
-The admin wishes to specify the purpose of these devices by specifying 'block' as the volumeType for the PVs.
+The admin wishes to specify the purpose of these devices by specifying 'block' as the volumeMode for the PVs.

 WORKFLOW: